 Let us investigate some of the slums in their order.
-London comes first, and in London the famous rookery of St. Giles which is now, at last, about to be penetrated by a couple of broad streets.
+London comes first,1 and in London the famous rookery of St. Giles which is now, at last, about to be penetrated by a couple of broad streets.
 St. Giles is in the midst of the most populous part of the town, surrounded by broad, splendid avenues in which the gay world of London idles about, in the immediate neighbourhood of Oxford Street, Regent Street, of Trafalgar Square and the Strand.
 It is a disorderly collection of tall, three or four-storied houses, with narrow, crooked, filthy streets, in which there is quite as much life as in the great thoroughfares of the town, except that, here, people of the working-class only are to be seen.
 A vegetable market is held in the street, baskets with vegetables and fruits, naturally all bad and hardly fit to use, obstruct the sidewalk still further, and from these, as well as from the fish-dealers' stalls, arises a horrible smell.
 The houses are occupied from cellar to garret, filthy within and without, and their appearance is such that no human being could possibly wish to live in them.
 But all this is nothing in comparison with the dwellings in the narrow courts and alleys between the streets, entered by covered passages between the houses, in which the filth and tottering ruin surpass all description.
-Scarcely a whole window-pane can be found, the walls are crumbling, door-posts and window- frames loose and broken, doors of old boards nailed together, or altogether wanting in this thieves' quarter, where no doors are needed, there being nothing to steal.
+Scarcely a whole window-pane can be found, the walls are crumbling, doorposts and window-frames loose and broken, doors of old boards nailed together, or altogether wanting in this thieves' quarter, where no doors are needed, there being nothing to steal.
 Heaps of garbage and ashes lie in all directions, and the foul liquids emptied before the doors gather in stinking pools.
-Here live the poorest of the poor, the worst paid workers with thieves and the victims of prostitution indiscriminately huddled together, the majority Irish, or of Irish extraction, and those who have not yet sunk in the whirlpool of moral ruin which surrounds them, sinking daily deeper, losing daily more and more of their power to resist the demoralising influence of want, filth, and evil surroundings.
+Here live the poorest of the poor. the worst paid workers with thieves and the victims of prostitution indiscriminately huddled together, the majority and evil surroundings.